fabioscagliola/my-site-and-blog/fabioscagliola/content/blog/diary-of-a-hospitalization.md

 Then she instructed me on how to operate the chair to go to the canteen, to the dormitory, to the toilet, and back to the main pavilion.

-She told me I had maybe a couple of hours of free time I could spend at the canteen, but I was not allowed to assume any solid food, which I already knew very well: I had unpleasantly purged my intestines for the previous two days, during which I had also fasted.
+She told me I had maybe a couple of hours of free time I could spend at the canteen, but I was not allowed to consume any solid food, which I already knew very well: I had unpleasantly purged my intestines for the previous two days, during which I had also fasted.

 So, I went to the canteen.
 You know the rest.
 Next step: collecting blood samples, urine samples, and, worst of all, internal organs' tissue samples.